 The unicast queues in the policy are automatically created on each destination switch fabric tap and ingress CFHP unicast packets automatically map to one of the queues based on forwarding class and destination tap.
-16 multicast paths are supported by default with 28 on 7950 XRS systems and the 7750 SR 12-e systems, with the latter having setting "tools perform the system set-fabric-speed fabric-speed-b."
+16 multicast paths are supported by default.
 The multicast paths represent an available multicast switch fabric path; the number of each being controlled using the command: